 Thankfully, I got older and a lot wiser to realise how much of unnecessary pressure I was putting myself under and how unsustainable this kind of dieting was.
 As soon as I realised that diets would never work for me personally, I learnt to re-focus on feeding my body with nourishing foods, eating mindfully and having a good balance around eating healthy.
 This way is so much more sustainable for me.
 I don’t feel like I have to resort to drastic diets to get myself in shape for a certain occasion.

-WHICH TYPE OF PUMPKIN TO USE IN PEANUT BUTTER AND BANANA PROTEIN SMOOTHIE
+WHICH TYPE OF PUMPKIN TO USE

 So, back to this delightfully delicious smoothie then… I used roasted pumpkin that I had left over from my roast dinner a couple of days ago.
 I originally diced the pumpkin and roasted in the oven with a little olive oil.
 So, I added it to the smoothie as it was (diced in cubes).
 Alternatively, you can use steamed pumpkin or even pumpkin puree, which is a lot more popular in the US than it is here in the UK.
 Just watch out for the consistency of your smoothie and how much milk you need to add to achieve the desired consistency.